-Submit a technical report acceptable to the Executive Officer containing a plan to monitor groundwater following the completion of Task 1 to assess whether contaminant concentrations are stable or declining.
-The plan should propose the location of monitoring wells, anticipated well construction details, proposed analytes, and the estimated length of time necessary to monitor to establish a trend after completion of Task 1.
+Submit a technical report acceptable to the Executive Officer containing a plan to monitor groundwater following the completion of Task 1 to assess whether contaminant concentrations at the Site are stable or declining.
+The plan shall specify post-IRM monitoring wells as required by Section 2 of the Self-Monitoring Program.
+If required post-IRM monitoring wells are damaged or temporarily abandoned, then propose the location of replacement monitoring wells.
+A technical report shall summarize existing and anticipated replacement well construction details, proposed analytes, and the estimated length of time necessary to monitor to establish a trend after completion of Task 1.
 The plan must contain an estimate of the time needed to achieve the interim groundwater cleanup levels.